-4.1.1.4.4.
-Protection of donor privacy.
-Indicate the measures adopted to ensure the protection of the donors' privacy.

-4.1.1.4.5.
-Tests to ensure donor safety.
+- (iv) Protection of donor privacy Indicate the measures adopted to ensure the protection of the donor's privacy. - (v) Tests to ensure donor safety

 If tests such as those to confirm the state of the sampling site need to be performed in order to ensure the safety of the donor at the time of cell or tissue sampling, describe the details of the tests as well as any interventions undertaken when the test results indicate that a problem exists.

-4.1.1.4.6.
-A storage method and measures to prevent erroneous sampling (mix-up).
+(vi) A storage method and measures to prevent erroneous sampling (mix-up)

 If the cells and/or tissues need to be stored for a definite period of time, set the storage conditions and storage period and provide the justification.
 Describe in detail the measures to be taken to prevent erroneous sampling (mix-up).